VirtoCommerce/vc-module-pricing/README.md

 ***Price*** – the purpose of this object is to store the item price in the system and support a static discount and a tier price.
 The price has the following key characteristics:

--Product (required) is an object that the current price relates to
+- Product (required) is an object that the current price relates to

--List price (required) – represents the base price for the product in currency of owned price.
+- List price (required) – represents the base price for the product in currency of owned price.
 The List price is a pre-promotional regular price.

--Sale price (optional) –is the discounted price of an item from the regular sale price
+- Sale price (optional) –is the discounted price of an item from the regular sale price

--Min quantity (min.
+- Min quantity (min.
 1) – represents lower inclusive limit for products quantity starting from which, this price will be valid.
 The min QTY is used for achieving Tier pricing functionality

 ***Pricelist*** – Plays the role of a container for prices with single currency.
 The Pricelist has the following key characteristics:

--Currency (required) – single currency for all prices included into the Price list
+- Currency (required) – single currency for all prices included into the Price list
-p
--Prices – the list of prices included into the Price list
+- Prices – the list of prices included into the Price list

 ***Pricelist*** Assignment allows associating the specific Pricelist with a catalog based on specific rules and conditions

 The Pricelist Assignment has the following key characteristics:

--Pricelist (required)
+- Pricelist (required)

--Catalog (required) - TBD
+- Catalog (required) - TBD

--Enable (start) and Expiration dates – the specified Enabled and Expiration dates determine the validation period of the pricelist assignment
+- Enable (start) and Expiration dates – the specified Enabled and Expiration dates determine the validation period of the pricelist assignment

--Priority defines the priority of the Pricelist.
+- Priority defines the priority of the Pricelist.
 The system will apply the pricelist that has the highest priority

--Dynamic conditions of applicability -
+- Dynamic conditions of applicability -

 ## Functional Requirements